 Importantly, though, there are both physical and psychological impacts of untreated flat head syndrome.
 Your child might one day dream to work in the emergency services, construction, or the armed forces, but unable to do so as they cannot fit into a regular helmet.
 The same applies to leisure activities such as cycling, climbing, and horse riding.
 They also may not be able to wear certain hairstyles, and insist on keeping their hair long in order to cover up the deformity.

 Additionally, having a misshapen head can have a large psychological impact on an individual later in life.
-Unfortunately, children (and often adults) can be very judgemental when it comes to appearances, and some will treat a peer with an asymmetrical head different from one who has a more ‘normal’-shaped head.
+Unfortunately, children (and often adults) can be very judgemental when it comes to appearances, and some will treat a peer with an asymmetrical head differently from one who has a more ‘normal’-shaped head.
 Left untreated, your child could experience psychosocial issues growing up, and perhaps on into adulthood.

 Should I Worry About These Side Effects of Flat Head Syndrome Happening to My Baby?